Admyral-Security/admyral-quickstart/workflows/retool_use_it_or_loose_it/README.md

-# Retool User Inactivity Check Workflow
+# Retool Notify Inactive Users

 This workflow checks for inactive Retool users who have not logged in for a specified period (default: 60 days) and sends a Slack message to that user, asking if they still need access to Retool.